-The Tennessee Valley Authority's 2019 Integrated Resource Plan (IRP) is a long-term plan that provides direction on how TVA can best meet future demand for power.
-It shapes how TVA will provide low-cost, reliable and clean electricity; support environmental stewardship; and foster economic development in the Tennessee Valley for the next 20 years.
-The plan is a crucial element for TVA's success in a constantly changing business and regulatory environment, and it will better equip TVA to meet many of the challenges facing the electric utility industry in the coming years to benefit the Valley.
-The IRP will enhance TVA's ability to create a more flexible power-generation system that can successfully integrate increasing amounts of renewable energy sources and distributed energy resources (DER) while ensuring reliability.
-The IRP also will inform TVA's next Long-Range Financial Plan.
+The 2019 Integrated Resource Plan (IRP) is a long-term plan that provides direction on how TVA can best meet future demand for power.
+It shapes how TVA provides low-cost, reliable electricity; supports environmental stewardship; and fosters economic development in the Tennessee Valley for the next 20 years.
+The utility marketplace is changing rapidly.Long-range planning with innovative thinking is necessary to guide TVA's decisions about power generation.
+The IRP will enhance TVA's ability to create a more flexible powergeneration system that can successfully integrate increasing amounts of renewable energy sources and distributed energy resources (DER).
+It also will inform TVA's next Long-Range Financial Plan.